13 Amazing Immersive London Theatre Companies

 London has always been a city unafraid to push boundaries.
 This is particularly true for theatre.
 There is so much more to the capital than the West End.
 With many directors and touring companies making use of the amazing London theatre venues and unique spaces to create immersive, challenging and ultimately engaging experiences for audiences.

 When it comes to experimental and immersive theatre, London really is leading the way.
 As immersive theatre becomes increasingly popular, we have kept a keen eye on those pioneering theatre groups that put on productions that allow the audience to interact with the set, the performers and to actually become part of the action themselves.

 We have rounded-up thirteen of the best touring theatre companies, operating in and around London.
 We have also included their social media accounts so you can keep up to date with all of their latest productions and never miss another ground-breaking show.

 Having put on an all night production of Macbeth in Erno Goldfinger’s East London Tower block, RIFT are far from your ordinary theatre company.
 They are busy redefining theatre, creating, as they put it, “worlds for our audience to explore unlimited by platform, space or time.”

 Ironically for a company with the strapline – Tell No One – if you attend a Secret Cinema event you will want to tell everyone.
 The audience are encouraged to participate in the action as actors take on the leading roles in cult films such as Alien and Shawshank Redemption.
-In the summer of 2015, Star Wars and 80’s classic Back to the Future got the Secret Cinema treatment with founder and director Fabien Riggall continuing to strive for unique and fully immersive experiences.
+Kubrick’s Dr. Strangelove, Star Wars and 80’s classic Back to the Future have all had the Secret Cinema treatment with founder and director Fabien Riggall continuing to strive for unique and fully immersive experiences.